Table of Contents

 isAtEdge() instead of

 atWorldEdge().
-Also, the number of sections is different.
+Also, be aware that the number of sections is different.

 - Follow the exercise steps exactly and read the textbook as you progress through the chapter to enhance your understanding.

-For those exercises steps that have a text answer, open the Scenario Information (Scenario > Scenario Information) and type the exercise number and answer after the existing Scenario Information.
+For those exercises steps that have a written or text answer, open the Scenario Information (Scenario > Scenario Information) and type the exercise number and answer at the end of the file.
 For example, here are my answers to the first few exercises: